 Resources to help members prepare to receive temple ordinances are available at temples.ChurchofJesusChrist.org.

 Members who are preparing to receive their own endowment or to be sealed to a spouse are encouraged to participate in a temple preparation course (see 25.2.8).

 Members meet with their bishop and stake president to obtain a recommend for living ordinances when they are:

 Being sealed to a spouse.

 Members who are planning to receive their own endowment or to be sealed or married should schedule the ordinance in advance with the temple they plan to attend.
-Normally they do this after they have received a recommend for living ordinances.
 See temples.ChurchofJesusChrist.org for each temple’s contact information.

-Worthy members who have physical disabilities may receive all temple ordinances (see 188.8.131.52).
-These members are encouraged to attend the temple with endowed relatives or friends who can assist them.
+Worthy members who have physical disabilities may receive all temple ordinances (see 38.2.5).
+These members are encouraged to attend the temple with endowed relatives or friends of the same gender who can assist them.
 Those who assist must have a current temple recommend.
-If it is not possible to attend with a family member or friend, members may call the temple in advance to see what arrangements can be made.
+If members cannot attend with a family member or friend, they may call the temple in advance to see what arrangements can be made.
 See temples.ChurchofJesusChrist.org for each temple’s contact information.

 Service animals and emotional support animals are not allowed in temples.
 Stake presidents may contact the Temple Department at TempleDepartment@ChurchofJesusChrist.org if they have questions.

 If members need translation or interpretation assistance, they should contact the temple in advance to see if it is available.
 See temples.ChurchofJesusChrist.org for each temple’s contact information.